 What about potassium?

 With adrenal insufficiency, potassium tends to be high while sodium tends to be low.
-The adrenals have to work to keep these two in balance, so practitioners such as Dr. Michael Lam, author of Adrenal Fatigue Syndrome, suggest avoiding high potassium foods. (source)
+The adrenals have to work to keep these two in balance, so practitioners such as Dr. Michael Lam, author of Adrenal Fatigue Syndrome, suggests avoiding high potassium foods.

 While certain electrolyte-rich drinks – coconut water for example – are wonderful in general, they are not generally recommended for individuals with adrenal insufficiency due to their high potassium content.
 Other foods that are high in potassium are bananas, dried figs, raisins, dates oranges and grapefuit. (source)